One Night with a Santini

 Book 8 in the Santinis Series

-He was searching for something that was missing from his life.
+I was searching for something I didn’t know what I was missing in my life.

 One Night with a Santini